realm/SwiftLint/README.md

 SUBCOMMANDS:
-  analyze                 Run analysis rules docs                    Open SwiftLint documentation website in the default web browser generate-docs           Generates markdown documentation for all rules lint (default)          Print lint warnings and errors reporters               Display the list of reporters and their identifiers rules                   Display the list of rules and their identifiers version                 Display the current version of SwiftLint
+  analyze                 Run analysis rules docs                    Open SwiftLint documentation website in the default web browser generate-docs           Generates markdown documentation for selected group of rules lint (default)          Print lint warnings and errors baseline                Operations on existing baselines reporters               Display the list of reporters and their identifiers rules                   Display the list of rules and their identifiers version                 Display the current version of SwiftLint